+Total

-Total Per Share Without Over-Allotment With Over-Allotment Underwriting discounts and commissions to be paid by us \$ \$ \$
+Per Share Without Over-Allotment With Over-Allotment

+\$ \$ \$

 Underwriting discounts and commissions to be paid by the selling stockholders

 We estimate that the total expenses of the offering payable by us, including registration, filing and listing fees, printing fees, legal and accounting fees and other fees and expenses, excluding underwriting discounts and commissions, will be approximately \$1.0 million.
 We have agreed to pay the expenses incurred by the selling stockholders in connection with the offering, other than the underwriting discounts and commissions applicable to the shares they are selling.